RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-0-june-2015.md

     resharding of the source database is done.

-- **Issue**: In the replica of process, high database traffic might cause the replica of process to restart frequently as result of the "slave buffer" being exceeded.
+- **Issue**: In the replica of process, high database traffic might cause the replica of process to restart frequently as result of the "replica buffer" being exceeded.
 In this case you see the status of the replica of process as "Syncing" frequently.

-    **Workaround**: You need to manually reconfigure the "slave buffer" through rladmin and set the buffer size to a new size.
+    **Workaround**: You need to manually reconfigure the "replica buffer" through rladmin and set the buffer size to a new size.
 In order to find the appropriate buffer size please contact support at: <support@redislabs.com>.

-- **Issue**: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or slave shard, through rladmin, to a node on the same rack-zone as its corresponding master or slave shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.
+- **Issue**: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or replica shard, through rladmin, to a node on the same rack-zone as its corresponding master or replica shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.